IvanTepes/Space-Facts/README.md

 * **The Explore** section contains pictures of all the planets offered on the site and one fact about each planet, it also contains a button with the message **Read more** that changes color when hover over it and clicking on it leads the user to a page about the planet he is interested in.

 * **Buttons**
-with the **Read more** message are designed using a **[Bootstrap 4.4.1](https://getbootstrap.com/)**, are orange in color and change slightly to a lighter shade of orange on detskop screens when hover over it, giving user information he can make action whit it.
+with the **Read more** message are designed using a **[Bootstrap](https://getbootstrap.com/)**, are orange in color and change slightly to a lighter shade of orange on detskop screens when hover over it, giving user information he can make action whit it.

 * **Explore section with  one facts and button Read More**